pawanbana/twitter-api/README.md

 # Twitter API
-This is a Api which let you signup a user with unique username and a password and then it gives you functionalities similar to Twitter backend Api. like,
+This is an Api which let you signup a user with unique username and a password and then it gives you functionalities similar to Twitter backend Api. like,

 - Follow/Unfollow
 - Create/read/delete tweets